TIMETABLE REPRINTS

 Reference to the nature of the marking of the reprints is included in the column headed "Marking".
 “Print" indicates that some identification, such as the word "reprint," was printed as an integral part of the reproduction.
 "Stamp" indicates that the reprints were marked after reproduction; in many cases these reprints also exist without marking.
 For those reprints for which accurate information is not available as to the nature of the marking, the word "yes" is used.

-Sometimes a small railway without significant legitimate demand for up-to-date timetables would print a "show" timetable as a vehicle for promoting the line, its facilities, and its contribution to the local community.
+Some smaller railways without significant demand for up to date timetables would occasionally print a "show" timetable as a vehicle for promoting their line and its facilities.
 Occasionally, the railway itself would reprint the "show" timetable long after its imprinted date.
 An example was the December 10, 1922, issue of the Rock Island Southern.
 This is not considered a reprint in the sense of this article.

 There is no foolproof way to identify the unmarked reprints, but here are a few clues: